Health Signals You Can Get from Your Tongue

-However, you may want to spend a few minutes in front of the mirror observing what your tongue looks like, because it could be hiding a lot of information.
-Did you know that your tongue sends tons of health-related signals?
+Now that you’re an adult, you may want to spend a few minutes in front of the mirror observing what your tongue looks like.
+Believe it or not, it could be hiding a lot of information.
+Did you know that your tongue sends tons of health signals?
 Learn more in the following article!

-They say that the eyes are the window to the soul… which would make the tongue a reflection of your health (or illness).
+They say that eyes are the window to the soul… which would make the tongue a reflection of your health.
 For hundreds of years, Ayurvedic doctors have examined their patients’ tongues to determine whether or not they suffer from some kind of illness.

 The three main parts of the tongue, according to this branch of traditional medicine, are: vata (root), pitta (middle) and kapha (tip).
 The color and texture of your tongue may indicate whether you are healthy or sick.

-In particular, this muscle, which allows us to enjoy the flavors of different foods, is an extension of the stomach, which causes it to reflect the state of your gastric system.
+This muscle, which allows us to enjoy the flavors of different foods, is an extension of the stomach.
+Therefore, it reflects the state of your gastric system.
 It has thousands of nerve endings, and each one (sometimes several) is associated with a different part of the body.

-Your tongue is healthy if it is smooth, flexible, free of crevices and slightly moist, meaning that it shouldn’t produce too little or too much saliva.
+Your tongue is healthy if it’s smooth, flexible, free of crevices and slightly moist, meaning that it shouldn’t produce too little or too much saliva.
 This kind of tongue means that you are in good health.

 Color and texture of the tongue: what to keep in mind

-You don’t have to be an Ayurvedic doctor to figure out whether or not you are suffering from an illness or some other health problem.
+You don’t have to be an Ayurvedic doctor to figure out if suffering from an illness or other health problems.
 You can analyze two important characteristics of your tongue, its color and texture, to figure out what shape your health is in:

-As previously mentioned, a healthy tongue should be pink in color.
-If it is a darker red color, this is a signal that your body is inflamed, and could even point towards a certain type of cancer.
+As previously mentioned, a healthy tongue should be pink.
+If it’s a darker red color, this is a signal that your body is inflamed, and could even point towards a certain type of cancer.
 If your tongue is more brown in color or has lost some of that pink tone, it could be because you smoke a lot.
 A bright pink could be an indication of Scarlet fever.

 If that white layer only appears on the sides of your tongue, you may be suffering from some kind of lung disease.
-And if it is yellow in color, you may have cholecystitis.
+And if it is yellow, it may be a sign of cholecystitis.

 Texture and surface